entity-neural-network/entity-gym-rs/README.md

             Cake { x: 10, y: 42, size: 12 },
         ]);

-    // To get an action from an agent, we simple call the `act` method with the observation we constructed. let action = agent.act::<Move>(obs);
+    // To obtain an action from an agent, we simple call the `act` method with the observation we constructed. let action = agent.act::<Move>(obs);
     println!("{:?}", action);
 }
 ```

+For a more complete example that includes training, see [examples/bevy_snake](examples/bevy_snake).

 ## Docs

 - [bevy_snake](examples/bevy_snake): Example of how to use entity-gym-rs in a Bevy game.
-- [bevy-snake-ai](https://github.com/cswinter/bevy-snake-ai): More complex Bevy application with adversarial training of multiple agents.
+- [bevy-snake-ai](https://github.com/cswinter/bevy-snake-ai): More complex Bevy application with adversarial training of multiple agents to create AI opponents.
 - [EntityGym Rust API Docs](https://docs.rs/entity-gym-rs/0.1.0/entity_gym_rs/): Rust API reference.
 - If you have any questions, you can also get help on [our discord server](https://discord.gg/SjVqhSW4Qf)